suyeonme/chaplinhair.com/README.md

 # Chaplin
-Chaplin Hairsalon provides happiness in beauty and life.
+Chaplin Hairsalon delivers happiness in your beauty and your life.